 The ILCC, a coalition of 39 colleges and universities based at DePaul University, received funding from the McCormick Foundation to offer various grants to its member institutions.

-“In addition to our Center for Public Service, we have so many organizations doing volunteer work—athletics, Alpha Phi Omega, Wonders of Wellness, for example—that we need to have a better understanding of what our level of civic engagement is within the community,” said Dr. Joni Bastian, vice president for student affairs.
-Leading the grant-funded project with Drs.
+“In addition to our Lyn Huxford Center for Community Service, we have so many organizations doing volunteer work—athletics, Alpha Phi Omega, Wonders of Wellness, for example—that we need to have a better understanding of what our level of civic engagement is within the community,” said Dr. Joni Bastian, vice president for student affairs.
+Leading the grant-funded project with Dr's.
 Huxford and Bastian will be Dr. Christine Bahr, provost; and Mark Whalen, a junior history education major from Coffeen.

 According to a press release issued by the ILCC, “the goal of the grant is for academic affairs and student affairs to create a campus model of the infrastructure and effects that civic engagement and student involvement can make.
 The models will highlight how co-curricular service, leadership character-building initiatives and the curricular development of service-learning contribute to the common good.”